Get In Touch

 GDPR is a comprehensive data protection law that was enacted by the European Union (EU) in 2018.
 It replaced the previous Data Protection Directive and is designed to enhance individuals’ rights and privacy when it comes to their personal data.

 The GDPR applies to organizations that process the personal data of individuals located in the EU, regardless of where the organization itself is based.
-EU regulations set out various principles and requirements that organizations must comply with when collecting, storing, and processing personal data.
+EU GMP regulations set out various principles and requirements that organizations must comply with when collecting, storing, and processing personal data.

 Non-compliance with the GDPR can result in significant fines and penalties.
 The maximum fines can be up to €20 million or 4% of the organization’s global annual revenue, whichever is higher.
 (1)